aimhubio/aim/README.md

 **_Note:_** if the `set_params` is called several times with the same name all the dictionaries will add up in one place on the UI.

 ### Session
-Use Session to specify custom `.aim` directory or the experiment branch from the code.
+Use Session to specify custom `.aim` directory or the experiment from the code.

 _Class_ aim.**Session**_([repo,] [experiment])<sub>[source](https://github.com/aimhubio/aim/blob/develop/aim/sdk/session/session.py)</sub>_